Documentation

 - Omitting synonyms.
 For example, when defining a codelist for sore throat, it is essential to include clinical codes which describe pharyngitis as well.

 - Use of non-specific codes.
 Some codes might be useful to improve sensitivity of a study but care needs to be taken to consider potential negative impact on specificity.
-For example, sore throat is a potential symptom of Group A Strep infection but is also a symptom of many other conditions, if including this in a study it is likely other codelists (for example antibiotics for Group A Strep treatment) would need to be used to maintain an appropriate level of specificity.
+For example, sore throat is a potential symptom of Group A Strep infection but is also a symptom of many other conditions, if including this in a study it is likely other codelists (for example, antibiotics for Group A Strep treatment) would need to be used to maintain an appropriate level of specificity.

 To avoid these pitfalls we recommend: